 - As PPF has a lock-in period of 15 years.
 Hence, investing early in PPF will help in a stress-free retirement.

 National Savings Certificate (NSC)

 - National Savings Certificate is a government-backed fixed income scheme.
 You can open an NSC account at any post office.

 - The scheme guarantees return in the form of interest.
-The current interest rate of 6.8%, as announced by the Ministry of Finance on April 1st, 2020.
+The current interest rate of 6.8%, as of 1st December 2023.
 The interest earned is reinvested back into the scheme.

 - NSC schemes come with a lock in period of 5 years.

 - The minimum deposit is INR 100, and there is no maximum limit for investment in NSC.

 - There is no tax deduction at source for NSC investments.